ACCESS-NRI/amami/README.md

 This is a set of tools to handle UM ancillary files.
 It is still in a pre-release status, but the functions should still work fine for most files.

-The main functions are in the `umami/umami` diretory:
+The main functions are in the `umami` diretory:
 -  count_land_points.py --> Counts land points in a UM land/sea mask file
 -  modify.py --> Modifies an existing UM ancillary file with data from a NetCDF file and creates a new one
 -  regrid.py --> Regrids a UM ancillary file